Do Test Scores Help Teachers Give Better Track Advice to Students? A Principal Stratification Analysis: Introduction

 \section{Introduction}

 Every year, more than one million EU students, upon completing primary education, choose a secondary school track based on recommendations received from their teachers.
-In some institutional settings—such as the Dutch school system examined in this paper—students may begin secondary education in a more demanding track than the one recommended to them, only under exceptional circumstances.
+In some institutional settings—such as the Dutch school system examined in this paper—only under exceptional circumstances students may begin secondary education in a more demanding track than the one recommended to them.
 Despite the potentially dramatic consequences that bad track recommendations may have, there is no clear evidence that assigning to teachers alone the role of providing these recommendations is the best solution and generates an optimal track assignment.\footnote{There is a wide literature on teachers' biases that may affect the quality of secondary school track recommendations.
-Recent examples are: \cite{Driessen2008}, \cite{Burgess2013}, \cite{Gershenson2016}, \cite{Osikominu2021}, \cite{vanLeest2021}, \cite{Geven2021}, \cite{Carlana2022b}, \cite{Carlana2022c}, \cite{Carlana2022a}, \cite{Ferman2022}, \cite{Batruch2023} \cite{Bach2023}, \cite{Alesina2024}, \cite{Huizen2021}, and \cite{Falk2020}. } Our goal in this paper is to establish, using a well-defined metric and a quasi-randomized experiment, whether teachers can provide ``better" recommendations if they do so after seeing the scores of standardized tests taken by their students.
+Recent examples are: \cite{Driessen2008}, \cite{Burgess2013}, \cite{Gershenson2016}, \cite{Osikominu2021}, \cite{vanLeest2021}, \cite{Geven2021}, \cite{Carlana2022b}, \cite{Carlana2022c}, \cite{Carlana2022a}, \cite{Ferman2022}, \cite{Batruch2023} \cite{Bach2023}, \cite{Alesina2024}, \cite{Huizen2021}, and \cite{Falk2020}. } Our goal in this paper is to establish, using a well-defined metric and a quasi-randomized experiment, whether teachers can ``improve" the quality of their recommendations after seeing the scores of standardized tests taken by their students.

 To the best of our knowledge, there is no consensus on what the goal of secondary school track advice should be or what defines a ``better" recommendation.
 The metric we adopt is the one based on Principal Stratification \citep{frangakis2002principal}\footnote{For a discussion on Principal Stratification and how it is rooted in the Instrumental Variable literature, see \cite{MealliMattei2012Refreshing}.} that \cite{Imai2023} use to study whether algorithms can help judges in deciding which arrested individuals should be released while waiting for their trial: in this case, a decision is better than another if it avoids releasing subjects at risk of repeating a crime.
 In the Dutch setting, a reform was introduced that gives teachers the right (but not the obligation) to revise their initial track assignment upwards if the student performs better on a standardized test than the initial recommendation would imply.
 This reform offers an ideal setting to apply the metric that we adopt\footnote{The setting offered by the reform was also used in \cite{Oosterveen2022}. }.